kktse/kktse.github.io/_posts/2021-02-14-rsx-suspension-longitudinal-antis.markdown

 longitudinal forces can be resolved into the suspended mass.

-The **side-view kinematic instant centre** is determined differently for the front and rear wheels because they have different suspension topologies.
+The **side-view kinematic instant centre** is determined differently for the front and rear wheels because they have different suspension architectures.

 The side-view kinematic instant centre for the MacPherson strut front suspension is found at the intersection of: